skelton-group/Phono3py-Power-Tools/Docs/phono3py-isotopes.md

   m_var = 2.04341e-04
 ```

-The occupation fractions can be varied to simulate a range of isotopic compositions:
+The occupation fractions can be varied to simulate a range of isotope compositions:

 | % <sup>69</sup>Ga | % <sup>71</sup>Ga | Ave.
 Mass [amu] | Mass Var.   |
 | ----------------- | ----------------- | --------------- | ----------- |